Volunteer Position: Director – Board of Directors

 What to Expect as a Board Member

-Serve as a Board Director on a two-year term
+Serve a two-year term as a Board Director

 Commit approximately 3–4 hours per week